Blurt-Blockchain/blurt/README.md

 ## Environment variables

-There are quite a few environment variables that can be set to run steemd in different ways:
+There are quite a few environment variables that can be set to run blurtd in different ways:

 * `USE_WAY_TOO_MUCH_RAM` - if set to true, steemd starts a 'full node'
 * `USE_FULL_WEB_NODE` - if set to true, a default config file will be used that enables a full set of API's and associated plugins.